 There are 5 layers to these Spicy Shrimp and Mango Sushi Stacks: seasoned sushi rice on the bottom, topped with creamy avocado, mango, crunchy cucumber, and finally the spicy shrimp.
 You can add furikake (Japanese rice seasoning) on top for garnish.

-How to Make Spicy Shrimp and Mango Sushi Stacks:
+How to Make Spicy Shrimp and Mango Sushi Stacks

 Cook the sushi rice according to package directions.
 (I use a rice cooker with one cup of sushi rice and 1 ½ cups water to make 2 cups of cooked rice.)
+Let cool slightly and fold in rice wine vinegar and honey.
+Set aside.

 Mix the Kewpie mayonnaise, sriracha and lime juice together.
 Set aside.